 “Personal Information” is defined as is anything which can identify you; for example your name or your email address.
 If you provide us with this information, we are required by data protection laws (including the Data Protection Act (1998)) to ensure that this information is used only for the purpose for which it was provided.
 We must also ensure that this data is held securely and handled confidentially, and that it is not held for longer than necessary.

 We capture personal information about you when you:

-a. contact us using one of the forms on this website
+a. contact us using one of our online forms

 b. ask to be added on to our mailing list/e-newsletter

 c. contact us directly through our social media channels

 When you use one of our forms to contact us, ask us a question or to request more information, we save the information you provide.
 This may include your name, email address, postcode or audience type (e.g. ‘parent’, ‘learning destination’ or ‘local authority’), depending on the form in question.

 Why do we capture and use this personal information?

 We only collect information that we deem necessary, relevant and useful in order to help us respond to your query and to build a picture of your needs and requirements.
 We will never ask unnecessary questions beyond what is required to provide you with the best service.